bcdev/s3tbx-snow/src/main/resources/doc/s3snow_usage.rst

 CTP Processing
 ==============

-The CTP MERIS processing is applied on the 'extended' IdePix products as described in :ref:`cawa_products`.
+The CTP MERIS processing is applied on the 'extended' IdePix products as described in :ref:`s3snow_products`.
 The gpt command in :numref:`gpt_h_ctp_meris` shows the possible CTP MERIS processing options.

 .. _gpt_h_ctp_meris: